ntampouratzisSYN/RED-SEA/MPI-on-COSSIM.md

 node1:1 \
 node2:1

-# We have create a number of scripts in order to execute the application
+# Execute the MPI application

 ## 1. Setup the correct hostname in all gem5 nodes (through node0)